Personalize Newsletter with Shortcodes

 To add a shortcode or a default text (where the information is missing), click on any text block inside the newsletter designer and use the following button:

 You will see a full list of available shortcodes.
-Just click on the ones you want added to your text block.
+Just click on the ones you want to be added to your text block.

 First and last name shortcode